NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

   file: data.txt
 ```

-The reaction object that is created will prvoide the path to the data file in the following manner.
+The reaction object that is created will provide the path to the data file in the following manner.

 ```c++
   "path/to/data/data.txt"